whosonfirst/whosonfirst-placetypes/README.md

 In many countries, the lowest level of government.
 They contain one or more localities (or "populated places") which themselves have no authority.
 Often but not exclusively found in Europe.

-Localadmins are considered `common optional`
+Localadmins are considered `common_optional`.

 ### locality

 `102312317`

 Towns and cities, independent of size or population.
 Things with neighbourhoods, basically.

 Localities are considered `common`.